linaGirl/ee-types/README.md

 ## Compatibility

-For a versions supporting older browsers and node version please use ee-types version < 3.0.0.
+For a version supporting older browsers and node version please use ee-types version < 3.0.0.
-Compatible with node 10+ (--experimental-modules flag) and browsers supporting es modules.
+Compatible with node 10+ (`--experimental-modules` flag) and browsers supporting es modules.